palaa159/Docs/3rd Party Software/05-BrainBay.md

 You're now ready to use BrainBay for EEG streaming and analysis!

+## Importing data from OpenBCI to BrainBay

+BrainBay does have an "import data from file" option, but it is only compatible with archive (.arc) files.
+The OpenBCI GUI saves data as comma-delineated .txt files.
+So, unless you have another application that saves data from your OpenBCI board as .arc files, you need to stream data live to use BrainBay.

 ## Live Stream from OpenBCI to BrainBay

 To stream data live from your OpenBCI board within a BrainBay design, select Insert Element -> Source -> Biosignal/EEG Amplifier and one of the OpenBCI devices.
 I'm using a Cyton board (without the Daisy extension), so I selected "OpenBCI 8 Channels".

-BrainBay does have an "import data from file" option, but it is only compatible with archive (.arc) files.
-The OpenBCI GUI saves data as comma-delineated .txt files.
-So, unless you have another application that saves data from your OpenBCI board as .arc files, you need to stream data live to use BrainBay.

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/Third_party_software/BrainBay_select_openbci.png?raw=true" width="70%">

-After selecting your device, select your device's COM port.
+After selecting your device, an EEG window will appear.
+Select your device's COM port.
 If you're using VirtualBox, our [VirtualBox tutorial](http://docs.openbci.com/Tutorials/12-Win7_VM_Installation) has a section on finding the COM port of a connected hardware device.

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/Third_party_software/BrainBay_COM3_unchecked.png?raw=true" width="50%">